Adhhiiiiiiii/SecureWeb/README.md

 - Role-based access checks and logging (logcat)

 ## Notes
 - This is a prototype for testing and learning.
-Do NOT publish without security review.
 - Test in a controlled environment.